 II.
-Office o II.
-Office of the Secretary for Education (OSE) Item Issue Description Staff Recommendation BBL/TB Compare to May Revision (000's) 0650-114-0001 Office of Secretary for Education Governor's January Budget: School-to- Career Program Eliminates the School-to-Career Program for a savings of \$2,000,000.
+Office o I. Office of the Secretary for Education (OSE) ltem Issue Description Staff Recommendation BBL/TB Compare to May Revision (000's) 0650-114-0001 Office of Secretary for Education Governor's January Budget: School-to- Career Program Eliminates the School-to-Career Program for a savings of \$2,000,000.
 Approve as Budgeted, but do not repeal statute.
-0650-111-0001 Office of Secretary for Education May Revision Finance Letter: Academic Volunteer and Mentor Service Program (Issue 001) Increases funding by \$683,000 to restore across-the-board reductions.
+0650-111-0001 Office of Secretary for Education Increases funding by \$683,000 to restore across-the-board reductions.
 Approve May Revise